 In point of picturesque beauty I am not inclined to rank the beech much higher, than in point of utility. ..It's trunk, we allow, is often highly picturesque.
 It is studded with bold knobs and projections; and has sometimes a sort of irregular fluting about it, which is very characteristic.

 It has another peculiarity also, which is sometimes pleasing; that of a number of stems arising from the root.
 The bark too wears often a pleasant hue.
 It is naturally of a dingy olive; but it is always overspread; in patches , with a variety of mosses, and lychens, which are commonly of a lighter tint, in the upper parts; and of a deep velvet-green towards the roots.
 It's smoothness also contrasts agreeably with these rougher appendages.
-No bark tempts the lover so much to make it the depository of his mistress's name; --- crescent illae, crescetis amores"
+No bark tempts the lover so much to make it the depository of his mistress's name.
+It conveys a happy emblem: --- crescent illae, crescetis amores"

 William Gilpin ,